philiagus/parser/README.md

 Obviously there are more, but we must tackle them one step at a time.

-The basic idea of the converters are, that the developer defines a structure through code and later a set of data is throw against this validiation and conversion structure.
+The basic idea of the converters are, that the developer defines a structure through code and later a set of data is throw against this validation and conversion structure.

 A simple example: